Responsible Gaming At PA Online Gambling Sites

 Should you need a cooling off period from gaming, you can choose our self suspend action.
 Please be aware that the self suspension has to be for a minimum of 72 hours and that during that time period you will not be able to login.
 Please contact customer service should you want your funds returned during that period.
 The account will be automatically reenabled after the period has gone by.
 Players may request an immediate and indefinite suspension by contacting customer support at 877-689-0662.”

-Elsewhere, here’s instructions for implementing the self-exclusion at PA’s SugarHouse sportsbook.
-Each legal online PA sportsbook will have a tab or page where you can access responsible gaming procedures.
+Each legal online PA sportsbook will have a tab or page where you can access responsible gambling procedures.

 National and other resources